Fly Fishing an Enormous System of Flats, Lagoons & Pristine Estuaries

-Each morning, skiffs will depart from Cayo Cruz to different zones, areas within the greater Cayo Romano / Cayo Cruz fisheries.
-From Cayo Paredon Grande in the north to Cayo Guanaja and Versailles in the south, there are countless islands, lagoons and bays that will keep anglers happy and on fish throughout the day.
+Each morning, skiffs will depart from Cayo Romano to different zones and areas within the greater Cayo Romano / Cayo Cruz fisheries.
+From Cayo Paredon Grande in the north to Cayo Guanaja and Versailles in the south, countless islands, lagoons, and bays will keep anglers happy and on fish throughout the day.
 Much of the fishing takes place in the areas between the island and the mainland, in and around the massive island of Cayo Cruz.
-The average boat run to the fishing areas can range anywhere from 10 to 40 minutes in length and in some areas.
-The run time depends on where your guide wants to take you that day and what your requests are.
+The average boat run to the fishing areas can range from 10 to 40 minutes in length.
+The run time depends on where your guide wants to take you that day and your requests.
 With more than 50 square kilometers of fishing area available per boat, the options are just about limitless.
-There are so many great aspects to this fishery that it can truly be a sensory overload at times.
+There are so many great aspects to this fishery that it can be a sensory overload sometimes.

 Boats and Equipment

 The fishing boats used by Avalon are Dolphin Super Skiffs outfitted with Yamaha 60 or 70 HP motors.
 Radios and life jackets are carried aboard every skiff.
-As is the case with most areas in Cuba, be prepared to bring all your rods, reels and lines with you!
-Flies, leaders, tippet, all terminal tackle and all accessories should be packed as well, as very few items are available anywhere in Cuba.
+As is the case with most areas in Cuba, be prepared to bring all your rods, reels, and lines with you!
+Flies, leaders, tippet, all terminal tackle, and all accessories should also be packed, as very few items are available anywhere in Cuba.
 Yellow Dog will provide a complete pre-trip packing and equipment list for fishing Cuba.

 Remember that Yellow Dog’s services are completely free!
 When you book a trip with Yellow Dog, you never pay more than when you book directly with the lodge or outfitter.